vikashsenthil21/Ex-06-Book-Cover-Design/README.md

 # Ex-06-Book-Cover-Design
 AIM:

 To design a static web site for a book cover page.

-DESIGN STEPS:
+#DESIGN STEPS:

 Step 1:

-Clone the github repository and create a django admin interface
+Clone the github repository and create a django admin interface.

 Step 2:

-Write HTML and CSS for designing book cover page and execute them .
+Write HTML and CSS for designing book cover page and execute them.

 Step 3:

 Validate the HTML and CSS code.

 Step 4:

 Publish the website in the given URL.

 PROGRAM

 HTML CODE.
 ```
 <!DOCTYPE html>